 We invite you to help us make a difference by joining our team!

 At Hammer, we are proud to offer you a career with purpose.
 We value diversity, life-long learning, and person-centered collaboration within a caring and professional workplace environment.
 As a result of our workplace culture, for seven years in a row, we have been named one of the Top 150 Workplaces in the Twin Cities, by the Star Tribune.
 Hammer is one of only 13 organizations statewide to receive the honor of this award for seven consecutive years.
-The award recognizes us for the culture we have created for our Hammer family.

 “We are honored and humbled as an organization to know that our staff members feel a deep sense of purpose and direction in their work, and it is with their support that we have become a top workplace.
 One of our core values as an organization is to provide a workplace where people are appreciated and recognized for their good work,” said Hammer CEO John Estrem.
 Providing adults and children with intellectual disabilities an opportunity to experience life to its fullest is rewarding and life-changing work.